drbenmorgan/Geant4Extensions/README.md

 We would like to simplify the data variables to use a single location, and to allow editing to add or remove data libraries.

+On Mac OS X, we need to investigate if DYLD_LIBRARY_PATH is actually needed anymore due to CMake setting the install name of the Geant4 libraries.

 geant4make.(c)sh
 ================
 The task of this script is set the needed environment variables required to build a Geant4 application using Geant4's GNU makefile system.

+As with geant4.(c)sh, we want to have one input file for each shell family.
+The possibly tricky part here is that we don't want to set some variables so it's not simply a case of having something like

+export VARIABLE=@CMAKE_VARIABLE_NAME@

+because that will still result in the variable being set in the environment.
+Geant4's GNU make system only checks if variables are set, not their value.
+That means we may misconfigure the GNU make system.
+Something like the cmakedefine behaviour is needed...

+We want to add support for setting up the third party packages used, such as Qt.
+We have all the information needed in CMake, but we will need to translate it into the variables and form expected by Geant4 GNU make.
+The variables are:

+* X11 : X11FLAGS, X11LIBS
+* Xm  : XMFLAGS, XMLIBS
+* OpenGL : OGLFLAGS, OGLLIBS
+* Qt :  QTHOME, QTMOC, QTFLAGS, QTLIBS, GLQTLIBS
+* CLHEP :
+* EXPAT :
+* XERCESC : XERCESCROOT, GDMLFLAGS, GDMLLIBS

 geant4-config